Why Form a Neighborhood Association?

 Another important reason that neighborhoods become registered is that it affords them legal standing in certain procedures.
 In 1997, the Arizona Legislature passed legislation that gives neighborhoods new rights in certain criminal cases.
 The Neighborhood Protection Act (NPA) allows cities to register neighborhoods interested in victims' rights notification.
 Once registered, a neighborhood is entitled to know about certain parts of the legal proceedings in specific kinds of cases.

-How To Form A Neighborhood Association With The Planning and Development Services Department
+How To Form A Neighborhood Association

 - Speak informally with your neighbors to decide whether there is interest or possible commitment in forming an association.
 If possible, get a small planning group together to discuss it.